 Q: What's the difference between Club, Championship, and Open divisions?

 A: The Arizona Region offers three levels of volleyball for girls.
-The purpose is to provide volleyball opportunities for children at a variety of levels and ages.
+The purpose is to provide volleyball opportunities for players at a variety of levels and ages.

 The “Club” division is for athletes with little to no volleyball experience.
 It is for the 12 and under (12U) age groups as well as new/developmental athletes in the 13-16 and under (13U-16U) age groups.
 Club teams typically do not travel out of state.
 Since Club division is the only option for 12U teams, the higher level teams may travel to out of state tournaments.
 On tournament days, club level teams play in a morning pool or an afternoon pool.
-A girls' schedule of game days is posted on our region website and will be given to you by your club coach for advance planning.
+The Club teams play only within their age groups - 12s, 13/14s, 15/16s.

-“Open” division is the highest level of club volleyball the region.
-Open has fewer scheduled days for tournaments by design so the elite teams can travel to more National Qualifiers held out of state.
-Except for the Seeding Tournament and the Region Championships tournament, the Open teams will play 2 matches with a cross pool match in an AM or PM wave format.
+“Open” division is the highest level of club volleyball the Region.
+Open has fewer scheduled days for tournaments, by design, so the elite teams can travel to more National Qualifiers held out of state.
+Except for the Seeding Tournament and the Region Championships tournament, the Open teams will play 3 matches in pool play followed by a cross pool match in all day format.
 Remember, Club and Championship teams just play their bracket pool play in either the morning or the afternoon on a Saturday.
 Open tourneys are played on Sundays.

 Find out more about club volleyball for girls throughout the Arizona Region of USA Volleyball here.